BEWARE: Some displays are weather-dependent or have limited hours! Check the listings closely so your visit is a treat, not a trick!

 Creepy Conifer Court, 10 Conifer Ct., Coventry, RI

 When the sun sets, the Giroux Driveway comes to life.
-For the last six years Daniel has slowly been designing and tweaking his display.
+For the last eight years, Daniel has slowly been designing and tweaking his display.
 He started with a few pieces and has been building it into a ghoulish army of ghosts, wolves, zombies and clowns.
-Lightning, fog machines, graves and clowns surround you as you descend down a 150-foot driveway ending with a photo booth that you can take pictures in to remember the night.
-This display is available to view nightly from 6:30 to 9 p.m.
+Lightning, fog machines, graves and clowns surround you as you descend down a 150-foot walkway ending with a photo booth where you can take pictures to remember the night.
+Starting on Oct.
+6, the display will be lit on Friday and Saturday nights from dusk to 9 p.m. and on Sundays until 8:30 p.m.
+The display runs nightly starting Oct.
+22 until Halloween.
+Please note: this is walk-through display, not a drive-through.
+The display is weather-dependent.

 Porreca Pumpkin Extravaganza, 787 Pontiac Ave., Cranston, RI